-Don't forget to watch out for other boats or obstructions in your path.
-This is especially critical during a beginner's first exciting ride.
+: forget to watch out for other boats or obtions in your path.
+This is especially critical durbeginner's first exciting ride.

-Apply the throttle to produce enough thrust from the jet pump to allow directional control over the watercraft.
+y the throttle to produce enough thrust from the jet p to allow directional control over the watercraft.

-Avoid quick turns or acceleration when leaving the dock, or you might hit the dock and damage the watercraft.
-The operator should make sure there is room for a turn before making any quick maneuvers.
+quick turns or acceleration when leaving the or you might hit the dock and damage the raft.
+The operator should make sure there is or a turn before making any quick maneuvers.

-- Accelerate gradually as you proceed into open water.
-Remember to observe "No Wake" zones and speed limits. - As speed increases the boat will level out in the water.
-This is called planing. - Once the boat has planed, you can back off the throttle and select your desired speed. - Keep alert for other boats, swimmers, or obstructions in your path.
+erate gradually as you proceed into open water. mber to observe "No Wake" zones and speed eed increases the boat will level out in the water. scalled planing.

+the boat has planed, you can back off the throt-